AbhishekVel/PhotoViewer/README.md

 # PhotoViewer
 Photo Viewing application that utlizes a LinkedList Data Structure to maximize efficiency for the viewing, adding, and removal of photos in the application.

-A personal project created simply for the educational purpose of learning the applications of the linked list data structure.
+A personal project created simply for the educational purpose of learning the linked list data structure through a real world application use.

 Benefits of using linked list for this project: